mr-manuel/venus-os_dbus-serialbattery_docs/docs/faq/index.md

 Most USB serial adapters and cables should work fine.
 You need to use the adapter for the UART type that your BMS use, which is normally TTL, RS232, RS485 or even SPI.

-Those adapters based on the **FDTI** or **CH340** chips are the easiest to use because the GX opperating system already include drivers for them.
+Those adapters based on the **FTDI** or **CH340** chips are the easiest to use because the GX operating system already includes drivers for them.

 Cable preferences: